(after Wallace Stevens)

 I’ve started the blogpost entry for today three times over with different poems, and that was after endless leafing and browsing through a pile of books and as well as the world wide web.
 Why is it that it’s so easy to be content with what’s there one day, and so hard the next? (and yes, I’m talking about more than just this poem right now…)

-And then my eye fell on this one, the Smart Cookie, and it made me smile.
+And then my eye fell on this one by the environmental journalist and poet Robert Schiffman, and it made me smile.
 I remember my favourite teacher in high school reminding me regularly that “if you don’t have what you like, you better like what you have”.
 I would disagree, surely if you don’t have what you like you should work harder and try more, until you do?!
 Definitely not the wisdom I was looking for!

 I guess this is where Pema Chödrön comes in when she talks about the benefits of hopelessness.
 In her book ‘When Things Fall Apart’ she says: